williamjfermo/Hungry_GF_Project/README.md

 ## Project Description
 Main use of project was fun way of dealing with categorical data given gf's responses.
-I will show different encoding techniques and explain their purpose
+I will show different encoding techniques and explain their purpose.
 ## Needs of this project

 - Get data from a hungry gf